 Both elements do not allow for any nested elements.

 Unless otherwise stated, direction elements are optional.
-However, if omitted, importing systems may use a geometric search for determining <normal_direction/>, using a spherical characteristic, which may not be very reliable. <tangential_direction/> can then only be guessed, implying a random orientation of the connection (e.g. a robscan) in receiving system.
+However, if omitted, importing systems may use a geometric search for determining <normal_direction/>, using a spherical characteristic, which may not be very reliable.
+In this situation, <tangential_direction/> can only be guessed, implying a random orientation of the connection (e.g. a robscan) in receiving system.
 Therefore, it is recommended for a receiving system to issue a warning, at least.

 EXAMPLE